littlebotgames/littlebotgames.github.io/_posts/2021-01-09-littlebotgames_intro.markdown

 The beginning of a company.

-The beginning website.
+The beginning of a website.

-We are working on a little game, about a robot.
+I am working on a little game, about a robot.
-We will be posting updates to social media as it goes so make sure to follow to keep tabs on progress -
+Follow on social media for updates -

 [Twitter](https://twitter.com/LittleBotGames)